Skip to content

 3. For Set name, enter a name for your geofence set.

-4. (optional) Add tags to filter your set.
+4. (Optional) Add tags to filter your set.

 Step 2: Add the geofences

-Next, you can add geofences to your geofence set.
+Next, add geofences to your geofence set.

 1. Select Draw Geofence to click and drag the circle on the map.
 Repeat to add more geofences to your set as needed.